Website Technology Standards

 Forms and surveys

-All forms and surveys required to gather information from website users are created and hosted on the university’s Qualtrics system.
-Units needing forms and surveys are required to purchase a Qualtrics license.
+All forms and surveys required to gather information from website users should be created and hosted on the university’s Qualtrics system or be embedded from another university system.
+These forms are to be protected with CAPTCHA verification.

 Web Browser Support